drfleming0227/Redfish-Tools/doc-generator/README-configuration-and-supplemental-files.md

 The doc generator reads configuration keys from the [base configuration file](#base-configuration-file). if the base configuration file includes a pointer to the [content supplement configuration file](#content-supplement-configuration-file), the doc generator also reads configuration keys from it.

-Additionally, if the base configuration file includes pointers to the <a href="#boilerplate-intro-file">boilerplate&nbsp;intro</a> and <a href="#boilerplate-postscript-file">boilerplate&nbsp;postscript</a> supplemental files, the doc generator includes content from these files in the generated output.
+Additionally, if the base configuration file includes pointers to the [boilerplate intro](#boilerplate-intro-file "#boilerplate-intro-file") and [boilerplate&nbsp;postscript](#boilerplate-postscript-file "#boilerplate-postscript-file") supplemental files, the doc generator includes content from these files in the generated output.

 ## Contents